 - Made a gallon of homemade handsoap

 - Made 6 quarts of veggie stock in Instant Pot and Crockpot.
 I save the ends of my veggies while prepping for the week, keep them in the freezer and then turn them into delicious stock.
-I have a post forthcoming on how to do it.
 So simple!

 - Made a pot of Refried Beans

 - I stayed on budget for my mid-month produce/milk shop